nazdridoy/ngpt/docs/usage/gitcommsg.md

 ## Context Directives

-The `-m/--message-context` option is powerful and supports several directive types:
+The `--preprompt` option is powerful and supports several directive types:

 ### Commit Type Directive